jdillard/sphinx-visualized/docs/source/getting-started.rst

 1. **Link Graph** - Interactive graph visualization using sigma.js with search and zoom controls
 2. **Toctree Graph** - Hierarchical visualization of your documentation's table of contents structure
+3. **Statistics** - Statistical overview of your documentation including page counts, reference counts, cluster distribution, and more